Advising & Support

 The General Assembly implemented the Student Bill of Rights (C.R.S.
 23-1-125) to assure that students enrolled in public institutions of higher education have the following rights:

-- Students should be able to complete their Associate of Arts or Associate of Science degree programs in no more than sixty credit hours or their baccalaureate programs in no more than one hundred twenty credit hours, unless there are additional degree requirements recognized by the commission.
+- Students should be able to complete their Associate of Arts or Associate of Science degree programs in no more than 60 credit hours or their baccalaureate programs in no more than 120 credit hours unless there are additional degree requirements recognized by the commission.

-- A student can sign a two-year or four-year graduation agreement that formalizes a plan for that student to obtain a degree in two or four years, unless there are additional degree requirements recognized by the commission.
+- A student can sign a 2-year or 4-year graduation agreement that formalizes a plan for that student to obtain a degree in 2 or 4 years unless there are additional degree requirements recognized by the commission.

 - Students have a right to clear and concise information concerning which courses must be completed successfully to complete their degrees.

-- Students have a right to know which courses are transferable among the state public two- and four-year institutions of higher education.
+- Students have a right to know which courses are transferable among the state public 2- and 4-year institutions of higher education.

 - Students, upon successful completion of core general education courses, should have those courses satisfy the core course requirements of all Colorado public institutions of higher education.